cybercongress/go-cyber/docs/run_validator.md

 `go version`
 ```

-it will let you know if everything was installed correcltly.
+it will let you know if everything was installed correctly.
 As an output, you should see the following (version number may vary, of course):

 ```bash
 go version go1.13.8 linux/amd64